 Quality skateboard parts ensure decent performance.
 But how long these components last depends on how you take care of them.
 It’s always a nice ride until some parts wear out too soon.

 Knowing how to maintain a skateboard doesn’t only benefit the skateboard itself.
-It also ensures our safety and gives us the value of our money.
+It also ensures our safety and gives us value for our money.

 So, change what needs replacement, clean what’s dirty, and refine what’s rough.
 We may not stretch the skateboard’s life, but we prevent its premature wear.